DELUUXE/deluxify/README.md

 ## origin

-Theme is a edited version of the original spicetify theme with an added Extension to add multiple layers of effects etc.
+Theme is an edited version of the original spicetify theme with an added extension to add multiple layers of effects etc.